 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Yuval Noah Harari, bestselling historian and philosopher, is considered one of the world's most influential intellectuals today.
-His popular books--including Sapiens: A Brief History of Humankind, Homo Deus: A Brief History of Tomorrow, 21 Lessons for the 21st Century, and the series Sapiens: A Graphic History and Unstoppable Us--have sold more than forty-five million copies in sixty-five lan-guages.
-Harari, with his husband, Itzik Yahav, cofounded Sapienship, a social impact company with projects in the fields of education and storytelling, whose main goal is to focus the public conversation on the most important global challenges facing the world today.
+Yuval Noah Harari, bestselling historian and philosopher, is considered one of the world’s most influential intellectuals today.
+His popular books―including Sapiens: A Brief History of Humankind, Homo Deus: A Brief History of Tomorrow, 21 Lessons for the 21st Century, Nexus: A Brief History of Information Networks from the Stone Age to AI, and the series Sapiens: A Graphic History and Unstoppable Us―have sold more than fifty million copies in sixty-five languages.
+Harari, with his husband, Itzik Yahav, cofounded Sapienship, a social impact company with projects in the fields of education and storytelling, whose main goal is to tell and retell our shared human story.
 Harari has a PhD in history from the University of Oxford.
-He is a Distinguished Research Fellow at the University of Cambridge's Centre for the Study of Existential Risk, and lectures in the depart-ment of history at the Hebrew University of Jerusalem.
+He has been a lecturer at the Department of History in the Hebrew University of Jerusalem, and a Distinguished Research Fellow at the University of Cambridge’s Centre for the Study of Existential Risk.

 One hundred thousand years ago, at least six human species inhabited the earth.
 Today there is just one.
 Us.
 Homo sapiens.
 How did our species succeed in the battle for dominance?
 Why did our foraging ancestors come together to create cities and kingdoms?
 How did we come to believe in gods, nations, and human rights; to trust money, books, and laws; and to be enslaved by bureaucracy, timetables, and consumerism?
 And what will our world be like in the millennia to come?